hardcodes/svcpasswdgen/README.md

 ![](./docs/gfx/svcpasswdgen.gif)

 **WARNING**: Protecting the seed password is imperative!
-Should an attacker get hold of this password, also every machine is lost!
+Should an attacker get hold of this password, also every account using a generated password is lost!
 Think carefully before using this tool.
 It might not be the right choice for you.

 Using it on dedicated machines that are exclusively used for provisioning and can only create outgoing network connections may be a good start.